sogopercent/google4nerds/README.md

 A quick **guide** (or a **cheatsheet**) on how to make advanced google searches with search operators and narrow down your search results to find exactly what you want.

-> Math jargons are used here for examples
+> Math jargons are used here for examples.

 #### Specifying a website: